1. Top Tips

 Mould developing on the soil means two things - too little light and over-watering.
 Despite the harmlessness of the mould, it'll prove unsightly to most gardeners and is therefore removed once known.
 To remove, replace the top two inches of the soil for a fresh batch of the appropriate compost.
 Either increase the amount of light received (no direct sunlight for the first few weeks to prevent environmental shock) or decrease the frequency of waters slightly.
 If the mould is accompanied by yellowing lower leaves, you may also have a case of root rot.

 The history of the terrarium is fascinating and can be dated back to the 1830s.
 The creation of an enclosed environment was accidental when Englishman Dr Nathaniel Ward was collecting deceased moths and their cocoons in glass jars.
 Without his knowledge, a fern spore germinated and began to grow in one of the containers, arousing his interest of closed-environments for plants.
 This inspired Ward to create the first purpose-built sealed container - the Wardian Case.
-For those wondering, this is the direct predecessor of the terrarium that we know and love today!
+For those wondering, this is the direct predecessor of the 'Terrarium' that we know and love today!

 The European desire for undiscovered plants from The New World slowly intensified between the 16th and 19th centuries.
-Rare specimens would have to be transported back to Europe via a month-long (or even longer) boat journey, in the form of seeds, tubers or dried rhizomes.
+Rare specimens would have to be transported back to Europe via a months-long (or even longer) boat journey, in the form of seeds, tubers or dried rhizomes.
 The combination of bad lighting and little fresh water, coupled with inadequate nutrients and salty air would test, and mostly defeat, the specimens' strength and agility.
 The use of a Wardian Case was soon implemented into long-haul boat journeys and immediately saw improvements.
 The enclosed environment of constant humidity, fresh water and its original soil meant that specimens would travel for months without any symptoms of stress.
 Over time, this accelerated tropical plant-imports significantly, with the overall cost of specimens beginning to decrease because of the higher quantity of stock.

 Ward's invention would see many evolutions over the next following few decades, with containers being made out of metal instead of wood, and some with open lids.
 Owning a domestic Case with rare plants such as Orchids (which would fetch up to £ 36'000 at auctions) and Ferns would illustrate the owners' wealth and knowledge of horticulture.
 The oldest surviving Wardian Case was discovered in the Tregothan Estate (south U.K.) in 1999, which can be dated back to the 1880s!